 You will flip for these made-from-scratch short-stack pancakes!
 This small batch pancake recipe is made with simple ingredients like flour, eggs, milk, and butter.
 Throw away the box mix and try this small batch perfect pancake recipe for one.
 Enjoy this easy breakfast recipe on a lazy weekend morning.

-if you enjoy breakfast then this apple dutch baby for one, single serving french toast recipe and don’t miss my single blueberry muffin recipe.
+if you enjoy breakfast then this apple dutch baby for one, single serving french toast recipe , and what would the weekend be without these easy cinnamon rolls, also, don’t miss my single blueberry muffin recipe.

-For a Sunday morning treat sprinkle with powdered sugar, drizzle the short stack, (two pancakes) with pure maple syrup, a homemade blackberry jam, or fresh fruit with a dollop of whipped cream.
+For a Sunday morning treat, sprinkle with powdered sugar, drizzle the short stack (two pancakes) with pure maple syrup, homemade blackberry jam, or fresh fruit with a dollop of whipped cream.

 Why To Try This Recipe